 There are moments in life when something shifts and everything changes.
-A seemingly imperceptible tipping point can send someone down an entirely new path.
 Reggie Smith (B.A.,Social Work, ’16) recognized that moment when he and his two Austin City Hall Fellow teammates encountered a couple of young girls in an underserved East Austin neighborhood.

 “We were going door-to-door handing out flyers about an internet accessibility program and these two girls looked at my team members—both women of color—and asked, ‘You go to UT?’”
 Smith says.
 “I recognized that was a unique and powerful moment.
 They saw the possibility of going to a top school, something they might not have imagined before.”

-There’s no telling whether the girls will go on to UT Austin, or perhaps another university, but Smith saw the spark of hope in their eyes and knew a seed had been planted.
-Looking back at his former life trajectory—an ongoing cycle of drug abuse and incarceration—Smith feels indebted to the people who kept raising the bar and pushing him to reach his potential.
+There’s no telling whether the girls will go on to UT Austin, or perhaps another university, but Smith saw the spark in their eyes and knew a seed had been planted.
+Looking back at his former life trajectory—an ongoing cycle of drug abuse and incarceration—Smith feels indebted to the people who ignited that same sense of hope, inspiring him to believe that anything is possible.

-His journey to UT Austin began with a continuing education pamphlet.
+His journey to the Forty Acres began with a continuing education pamphlet.
 While serving his fifth prison sentence, he emailed a professor at San Antonio Community College and asked about the possibility of becoming a licensed substance abuse counselor.
 Excited about the prospect of turning his life around, he enlisted the support of a social worker from the Texas Department of Assistive and Rehabilitative Services after his release.

 “I told her what I wanted to do and she said, ‘OK, we’re doing this together,’” Smith recalls.
 “She worked with me every step of the way until graduation, modeling to me what a social worker is like.”